-Elizabeth Cooper is an Associate at CBI.
-She focuses on helping organizations and stakeholders collaborate and build consensus more effectively around a range of complex public issues.
+Elizabeth's work focuses on helping organizations and stakeholders collaborate and build consensus more effectively around a range of complex public issues.
 Her work includes facilitation, community engagement, and synthesizing stakeholder input into decision-making and policy processes.
 She also works with public and non-profit organizations to strengthen collaborative capacity and guide strategic planning.

 Much of Elizabeth’s work focuses on the intersections among climate change, environment and land use issues, and local planning and policy issues.
 In her facilitation work with stakeholders from diverse groups and perspectives, she brings expertise in climate adaptation/resilience, municipal planning/land use, transportation, environment and Superfund, water, and agriculture, among other issues.

 Lower Mystic Regional Working Group: Long-range transportation planning study

 The Climigration Network

 The Nature Conservancy New York - Climate Adaptation Strategic Planning

 Newtown Creek Superfund Site Community Advisory Group

 Wolastoq/St. John River First Nations and Federal Watershed Collaboration

 The following is a partial list of clients: